nianod/nianod/README.md

 - 👀 A passionate tech enthusiast diving into web development, cybersecurity, and blockchain. 🚀

-- 🌱 I’m currently learning JS Framework(React) and Python III
+- 🌱 I’m currently learning JS Framework(React)[Mastering APIs] and Python III

 - 💞️ I’m looking to collaborate on Web development projects, open-source contributions, or anything that challenges my skills!